 Some middle schools have elective courses in aeronautics and rocket science/engineering.
 This fourteen minute slide show is an introduction to rocketry and the structure of the Minuteman III Intercontinental Ballistic Missile as well as some future propulsion system designs.

 The Electrolysis of Water

-One of the best demonstrations of the decomposition of water into hydrogen and oxygen uses the Hoffman Apparatus to measure and collect the gases.
-A detailed procedure to set-up and perform the demonstration is available in Adobe PDF format.
+One of the best demonstrations of the decomposition of water into hydrogen and oxygen uses the Hofmann Apparatus to measure and collect the gases.

 A demonstration of water electrolysis that uses a simple set-up is shown in a short video that can be viewed on the Instructional Video page on this website.
 The gases cannot be measured or collected, but students can see many more bubbles of hydrogen than oxygen being released from the electrodes.
 A PowerPoint presentation is also available by clicking on the following button.